AhmedKamal/Shokran/README.md

 # Features

-Retrieve All reviews for any windows phone app given its appId and name including
+- Retrieve All reviews for any windows phone app given its appId and name including
   * Reviewer Name
   * Review Date
   * User Rating
   * Review Content
+  *
+- Covers all the markets of windows phone (nearly) with 81 market avaialble.

 # Requirements